Frequently Asked Questions

 What is the RAF sports lottery?

-The RAF Sports Lottery is a weekly lottery draw where players who have bought a ticket are given the chance to win up to £10,000 from a total weekly cash prize fund of £25,000.
-The profits raised by the RAF Sports Lottery are used to support the charitable work of the RAF Central Fund with one of their primary objectives, to encourage, support and facilitate the development of sport in the RAF.
-We seek to principally achieve this objective through the promotion of the physical wellbeing and personal development of RAF personnel through their participation in sporting activities and endeavours.
+The RAF Sports Lottery is a weekly lottery draw where players who have bought a ticket are given the chance to win cash prizes with a top prize of £10,000..
+The profits raised by the RAF Sports Lottery are used to support the charitable work of the RAF Central Fund with our primary objective, to encourage, support and facilitate the participation in sport and physical activities across the RAF.
+We seek to principally achieve this through our grant funding programmes and in doing so we help to safeguard the health and wellbeing of serving personnel.
+In 2019 our lottery proceeds were £2,881,682, of that 51% was spent on delivering our charity’s mission, 45% was given out in prizes and 4% covered expenses.

 What can I win?